ginstrom/kanji-recognition/cline_docs/codebaseSummary.md

    - Stores metadata about the dataset in the LMDB database
    - Saves the LMDB database to the output/prep directory

+6. The processed ETL9G dataset in the LMDB database contains:
+   - 607,200 total records
+   - 3,036 unique kanji characters
+   - 200 images per character (consistent across all characters)
+   - Approximately 11.61 GB of data on disk

 ## Project Structure

 ```